fumengying19/fumengying19.github.io/index.md

 ## Award
 ---

+Outstanding Student Leader of University of Chinese Academy of Sciences, 2020

+Merit student of Chinese Academy of Sciences, 2020

+The First Prize Scholarships, 2017 2018 2019

+H Prize of Mathematical Contest in Modeling for American College Students, 2018

+The 98 Electronic Scholarship, 2017

+Third Prize of National Mathematical Contest in Modeling, 2017

+Second Prize of National College Students Electronic Design Competition (Beijing), 2017

 The Second Prize Scholarship, 2016

 First Prize of "People's livelihood Cup" Mathematical Contest in Modeling, 2016

-The First Prize Scholarships, 2017 2018

-The 98 Electronic Scholarship, 2017

-Third Prize of National Mathematical Contest in Modeling, 2017